Minnesota PERA and MSRS Disability Lawyers

 These benefits are available to police officers, firefighters, and state troopers pursuant to Minnesota Statute Sec.
 299A.465.
 An officer, firefighter, or trooper’s entitlement to these benefits can be appealed by his or her employer.
 These benefits are not available to corrections officers, or paramedics receiving duty disability benefits, or to police officers and firefighters receiving regular disability benefits.

 It’s estimated that up to 35% of police officers, firefighters, and other first responders suffer from PTSD.
 It’s real.
-It’s traumatic.
-It can lead to self-medication and abusive behaviors.
+It’s life changing.
 And it’s worth having an experienced lawyer to lead the fight for you.

 For the best handling of your case, consult an experienced Minnesota lawyer today